Slympp/ConanLinuxScript/README.md

 Made by Slymp, with and for the Conan Exiles community

- * start: Start server.
-Checks for servers already running
+ * start (wait): Start server.
+Close if a server is running.
+With "conan start wait", it will looping to try to start a server for 10mn
  * stop: Safely stop servers by sending a SIGINT
  * reboot [reason]: Reboot the server safely and send a message to Discord.
  * update: Apply a pending update.
 Closes and restarts the servers properly